Finslerian wormhole solution in the framework of modified gravity

 and it pays off

-as a result we have
+as a result, we have

-The Riemannian space-time and the Killing equation Eq. (\ref{Eq.25}) are equivalents.
-Eq. (\ref{Eq.26}) restricts Eq. (\ref{Eq.25}).
-The Lie derivatives $L_V(\alpha) = 0$ and $L_V(\beta) = 0$, are comparable to the Killing equations Eq. (\ref{Eq.25}), and Eq. (\ref{Eq.26}) respectively.
+In Randers-Finsler space-time equation (\ref{eq.19}), the Killing equation (\ref{eq.25}) appears identical to the Riemannian counterpart. {However, the additional Killing equation (\ref{eq.26}) acts as a constraint on equation (\ref{eq.25}).
+Consequently, the number of independent Killing vectors in Randers-Finsler space-time (\ref{eq.19}) is less compared to that in Riemannian space-time $\alpha$ \cite{XLi, Wang}.
+The Lie derivatives $L_V(\alpha) = 0$ and $L_V(\beta) = 0$, are comparable to the Killing equations equation (\ref{eq.25}), and equation (\ref{eq.26}) respectively}.
 In addition, we have $\alpha^2=h_{\mu\nu}$.
 We can get the Riemannian wormhole metric as,

-The Riemannian space-time isometric symmetry is broken as a result of the Killing equation (\ref{Eq.26}).\\
+The Riemannian space-time isometric symmetry is broken as a result of the Killing equation (\ref{eq.26}).\\

-The redshift function should be positive for every $r>r_0$ if there are no horizons or singularities.
+{The redshift function should be positive for every $r>r_0$ if there are no horizons or singularities.
 In our current study, the redshift function $a(r)$ is taken to be constant as a result, $a^{\prime}(r)=0$.
-One of the crucial properties of traversable wormholes is that the tidal gravitational forces that traveler experiences must be small or $a^{\prime}(r)=0$.
-The zero-tidal-force solutions have been examined by \cite{Morris}, who also took into account the vanishing redshift function.
-As a result, the Finslerian wormhole structure Eq. (\ref{Eq.10}) becomes,
+One of the crucial properties of traversable wormholes is that the tidal gravitational forces that travelers experience must be small or $a^{\prime}(r)=0$.
+The zero-tidal-force solutions have been examined by M. S. Morris et al. \cite{Morris}, who also took into account the vanishing redshift function.} As a result, the Finslerian wormhole structure equation (\ref{eq.10}) becomes,